The Salem Witch House

 Judge John Hathorne

 Which brings us to Judge John Hathorne, prominent judge of the trials and good friend of Jonathan Corwin.
-Judge Hathorne built a small empire through mercantile trading with England and the West Indies.
+Judge Hathorne built an empire through mercantile trading with England and the West Indies.
 He owned much land in Salem, helping him to gain positions of power and authority in the town.

-He was eventually appointed a justice of the peace and served in the high court.
+He was appointed a justice of the peace and served in the high court.
 While he primarily mediated disputes within Salem Village, he quickly rose to further authoritative power once the Witch Trials began.

 Not too far from the Witch House is the cemetery where Judge Hathorne is laid to rest, Old Burying Point Cemetery.
 Allegedly, his spirit has been captured on camera numerous times and thrill seekers still visit here at night to try and catch a glimpse of the infamous judge.